jmeubank/tdm-distrib/tdm32/core/README-gcc-tdm.md

 ## WINDOWS-DEFAULT-MANIFEST ##

-As of release 9.2.0, both editions of TDM-GCC come with a `windows-default-manifest` package.
+Starting from release 9.2.0, both editions of TDM-GCC come with a `windows-default-manifest` package.
 If you install it (which is recommended), it provides an automatically-added XML compatibility manifest to all executables.
 This internal manifest, `mingw32/lib/default-manifest.o`,  is designed to signal